lynx-x-ray-observatory/soxs/doc/source/index.rst

    <img src="galaxy_compare.png" width="600" style="float: right;"/>
    <figcaption style="display: table-caption; caption-side: bottom;">
    Simulated X-ray events from a spiral galaxy from the Illustris simulation, assuming <em>Chandra</em>/ACIS-I on the left and X-ray Surveyor/HDXI on the right.
+Both exposures are 50 ks.
    </figcaption>
    </figure>